 - A traffic violation,

-- A defect in the vehicle that affects safety, or
+- A defect in your vehicle that affects safety, or

-- A driving pattern that indicates that the driver may be intoxicated
+- A driving pattern that indicates that you may be intoxicated

 However, the United States Supreme Court has recognized that drunk and drugged driving are significant threats to public safety.
 As a result, the Court ruled that DUI checkpoints are an exception to the probable cause rule.1